particle-iot/docs/docs/connect.md

 There are a million ways router settings could cause problems, but here's a few things to look out for:

 - **Use DHCP**.
 Although the Spark Core can handle static IP addresses, it's not configured for it out of the box, so you'll have to dig into the source code.
 - **Turn off access control and firewalls**.
 Not permanently, but temporarily, to see if it resolves the issue.
 If it does, you can hopefully just tweak your settings to accommodate the Core rather than taking down your security.
+The only change you may need to make to your router is to open up outgoing port 5683, the default [CoAP](http://en.wikipedia.org/wiki/Constrained_Application_Protocol) port the Spark Core uses to connect to the Spark Cloud.
+If your core flashes cyan and occasionally flashes red, router issues are likely the culprit.

 ## STEP 5: Search the forums